 David Moore (Moore) and James Tanzini (Tanzini) were shareholders of a pharmaceutical and health care equipment supply company, Tandem, Inc. (Tandem).
 In July of 1997 Omnicare, Inc. (Omnicare) wanted to acquire Tandem to expand its own pharmaceutical and health care supply business.
 Through its wholly owned subsidiary, THG Acquisition Corporation (THG), Omnicare entered into an agreement (the Asset Purchase Agreement) to acquire the assets and goodwill of Tandem, now known as Mednat, Inc. (Mednat), for $1.4 million.
 Section 2.1 of the Asset Purchase Agreement contained an Earnings Holdback provision whereby the parties agreed:

-If and only if the Operating Profit Margin Percent (as defined below) of the Business being acquired by Purchaser [Omnicare] for the consecutive twelve (12) calendar months commencing October 1, 1997 is equal to or greater than the operating profit of the Seller for the four-month period ended April 30, 1997, Purchaser shall pay to Seller $400,000 (the `Earnings Holdback') or such lesser amount as is determined in accordance with Sections 2.2 and 7.4 hereof . . .
+If and only if the Operating Profit Margin Percent (as defined below) of the Business being acquired by Purchaser [Omnicare] for the consecutive twelve (12) calendar months commencing October 1, 1997 is equal to or greater than the operating profit of the Seller for the four-month period ended April 30, 1997, Purchaser shall pay to Seller $400,000 (the ‘Earnings Holdback‘) or such lesser amount as is determined in accordance with Sections 2.2 and 7.4 hereof . . .

 Section 10.8 of the Asset Purchase Agreement stated that the agreement would be “governed by and construed and enforced in accordance with, the laws of the State of Idaho.”
 Section 10.9 set forth the terms and conditions of dispute resolution under the agreement:

 (a) Any controversy, dispute or claim arising out of, in connection with, or in relation to the interpretation, performance or breach of this Agreement, including, without limitation, any claim based on contract, tort or statute and any claim pursuant to the provisions of Article 2 or 7 hereof, shall be settled by arbitration.
 Any arbitration pursuant to this Agreement shall be conducted in at the site in Boise, Idaho designated by the moving party before and in accordance with the then existing Rules for Commercial Arbitration of the American Arbitration Association. . . .
 In any matters submitted to arbitration hereunder, the arbitrators may not through their award compromise any difference between the positions of Omnicare and Seller.
-Instead, three days before any arbitration is scheduled to commence, Omnicare and Seller shall each submit to the arbitration panel a proposed award.
+Instead, three days before any arbitration is scheduled to commence, Omniсare and Seller shall each submit to the arbitration panel a proposed award.
 The arbitrators shall endorse as their final award either the award proposed by Omnicare or the award proposed by Seller.
 No other award may be made.
 Fees and expenses of the arbitration shall be paid by the parties against whom the arbitrator rules. . . .

-*145 (b) The parties intend that the agreement to arbitrate as set forth in this Section 10.9 shall be valid, enforceable and irrevocable.
-Each party in any arbitration proceeding commenced hereunder shall bear such party's own costs and expenses (including expert witness and attorneys' fees) of investigating, preparing and pursuing such arbitration claim.
-The parties to any arbitration shall have the right to discover the relevant books and records of the other side that are not confidential or privileged.
+(b) The parties intend that the agreement to arbitrate as set forth in this Section 10.9 shall be valid, enforceable and irrevocable.
+Each party in any arbitration proceeding commenced hereunder shall bear such party‘s own costs and expenses (including expert witness and attоrneys’ fees) of investigating, preparing and pursuing such arbitration claim.
+The parties to any arbitration shall have the right to discover the relevant books and records of the other side that are not confidential or privileged. (c) In any dispute as to the determination of the Adjustment Amount or related matters in connection with Sections 2.1 and 2.2 hereof, such arbitrator shall be limited in his or her award to determining that the amount due pursuant to Sections 2.1 and 2.2 hereof, and such arbitrator shall not seek to compromise any difference between such statement, notice or objection as to such amount.

-The Employment Agreement was governed by similar provisions.
+The Employment Agreement was governed by similar prоvisions.
 Sections 2.2 through 2.4 outlined the reasons for and methods by which Moore could be terminated.
-Section 2.2 described "termination for cause."
+Section 2.2 described “termination for cause.”
 After outlining the various circumstances constituting a for cause discharge, the agreement required Omnicare to provide:

 [W]ritten notice from the board of directors of the Company or Omnicare stating the nature of the conduct forming the basis for termination and affording Employee ten (10) days to correct the act or omission described.
 Unless Employee cures such act or omission to the satisfaction of the Company and Omnicare such Termination for Cause shall be effective immediately upon the expiration of said ten (10) day period.
 Upon the effectiveness of any Termination for Cause by the Company, payment of all compensation to Employee under this Agreement shall cease immediately (except for any payment of compensation accrued but unpaid through the date of such Termination for Cause).